-To determine whether food has been heated and cooked to the right temperature, you should use a food thermometer for accuracy.
+To determine whether food has been heated and cooked to the right temperature to eliminate all dangerous bacteria, always use a food thermometer for accuracy.

 - 135 Degrees Fahrenheit: Cooked vegetables and fruits need to be at least this hot before serving.

 - 165 Degrees Fahrenheit: All poultry products and cuts need to be cooked to at least this temperature for a minimum of 15 seconds.
-Reheated and microwave cooked foods also need to reach this minimum temperature.
+Reheated and microwave-cooked foods also need to reach this minimum temperature.

 - 130 degrees Fahrenheit for at least 121 minutes.